John B. Stetson: Career

-In 1865 — "a time when almost everyone wore hats" — Stetson moved to Philadelphia to enter the hat-making craft he'd learned from his father and began manufacturing hats there suited to the needs of the Westerners.
-Stetson made a western hat for each hat dealer in the Boss of the Plains style he had invented, during the trek to Pike's Peak.
+In 1865, Stetson moved to Philadelphia and founded the John B. Stetson Company to manufacture hats suited to the needs of Westerners.
+He created a modified sombrero and sent samples of the Boss of the Plains style he had invented to dealers in the West and was soon inundated with requests for more.
 These lightweight hats were natural in color with four inch crowns and brims; a plain strap was used for the band.

-Thanks to the time he had spent with cowboys and Western settlers, Stetson knew firsthand that the headwear they wore (such as coonskin caps, sea captain hats, straw hats, and wool derbies) were impractical.
+Due to the time he had spent with cowboys and Western settlers, Stetson knew firsthand that the headwear they wore (such as coonskin caps, sea captain hats, straw hats, wool top hats, Hardee hats, and wool derbies) were impractical.
 He decided to offer people a better hat.
-Made from waterproof felt, the new hat was durable.
-The wide brim would protect people from the hot sun.
+Made from waterproof felt, the new hat was durable and the wide brim protected the wearer from the sun and rain.